JimiIT92/SnowOnStairs/README.md

 - `snow_on_stairs.author.description`
     - Change the author description as it appears on the Datapack Minehendrix credit advancement

+And finally, you can even change (or remove) what is being dropped by a _snow-logged_ block by changing the `snow_on_stairs:snow` loot table

 ### 🧊 SUPPORTED BLOCKS

 The supported blocks can be found inside the `#snow_on_stairs:snowable_blocks` tag.
 Changing the entries in this list will change the list of blocks that can be _snow-logged_.